net-lisias-kspu/ContractConfigurator/3-Requirements/2-Research Based Requirements/TechResearched Requirement.md

     name = TechResearched
     type = TechResearched

+    // Use one of the two following methods to identifier the tech(s).

     // The technology that needs to have been researched.
 Take special
     // note that this does not get validated - if you make a typo, the
     // requirement will always return false.